Terms and Conditions

 11.5 Palette does not guarantee the completeness, currency or other properties of data catalogues.

 11.7 All deficient delivery items or services shall be repaired, replaced through a new delivery or performed again in the discretion of Palette and free of charge.
-Palette shall be entitled to effect such corrections by providing the customer with an optimised version of the contractual software.
+Palette shall be entitled to affect such corrections by providing the customer with an optimised version of the contractual software.
 Palette is also entitled to bypass an error that may occur if the error itself can only be corrected with disproportionate effort and/or it significantly degrades the speed or response time of the contractual software.

 11.8 If Palette is not liable, the customer shall reimburse Palette for the time expended and costs incurred (including, in particular, travel costs) at the respective applicable rates.